hardiksarkar/spotify-clone/README.md

 1. **Home Page:** Mimics the Spotify home page, showcasing recommended playlists, new releases, and recommended tracks.

-2. **Playlist Page:** Displays playlists, including a "See All" button to view all playlists.
+2. **Playlist Page:** Displays playlists, including a "Show All" button to view all playlists.

 3. **Responsive Design:** The application is designed to work seamlessly on tablets and larger screens, ensuring a consistent user experience across devices.